yhs666/mc-docs.zh-cn/articles/virtual-machines/scripts/virtual-machines-windows-powershell-sample-encrypt-vm.md

 # Put the password in the Key Vault as a Key Vault Secret so we can use it later
 # We should never put passwords in scripts.
-Set-AzKeyVaultSecret -VaultName $keyVaultName -Name adminCreds -SecretValue $securePassword Set-AzKeyVaultSecret -VaultName $keyVaultName -Name protectValue -SecretValue $password
+Set-AzKeyVaultSecret -VaultName $keyVaultName -Name adminCreds -SecretValue $securePassword Set-AzKeyVaultSecret -VaultName $keyVaultName -Name protectValue -SecretValue $securePassword

 # Create Azure Active Directory app and service principal
 $app = New-AzADApplication -DisplayName $appName `